virtualsquare/virtualsquare.github.io/index.md

 The VUOS idea is much broaden than what can be implemented by namespaces or containers today.
 UMVU is a user-mode implementation of VUOS.
-UMVU is a partial virtual machine: it is a layer between the process and the kernel.
+UMVU is a partial virtual machine: it is a layer between the processes and the kernel.
 System calls can be processed by UMVU to provide processes with a virtual view.
 Instead, system calls can be forwarded to the kernel when non-virtualized access to the system resources is required.